FREE STRATEGY PACK

 Need more tips to make your image optimisation yield better results for your overall SEO campaign?

 • Don’t just describe the image, indicate its context.
 If the subject of the image is a “teenage boy playing with his pet dog,” it helps to write where they are playing (In a public park?
 In a backyard?).
 Do the clothes of the boy need mentioning?
 How about the dog’s breed?
-Being deive pays when the photo doesn’t feature any recognizable subject like a famous person, place, product, etc. If you’re using stock photos, you can add more context by describing it in a way that may not be obvious just by looking at the image.
+Being descriptive pays when the photo doesn’t feature any recognizable subject like a famous person, place, product, etc. If you’re using stock photos, you can add more context by describing it in a way that may not be obvious just by looking at the image.
 For example, a stock photo of a person holding a meeting could be “A Scrum Master facilitating the Daily Scrum inside the conference room” or “Leader showcasing effective communication skills.”

 • Keep the alt text short.
 Recommended length of alt text should be fewer than 125 characters.
 Anything longer than 125 characters can get truncated by screen-reading tools and must sound inflexible especially to the ears of the visually impaired.

 • Add keywords sparingly.
 Intuitively, it’s good to inject the keywords you want to rank for in every alt text for every image.
 Fight the impulse to do that.
-Add the keywords only when it can be added easily and naturally in the deion.
+Add the keywords only when it can be added easily and naturally in the description.
 You can use semantic keywords for hard-to-infuse long tail keywords or keywords that don’t sound organic or grammatically correct.
 For example, if your keyword or keyword phrase is “how to run Sprint retrospectives,” you can use “Sprint Retrospective” instead as the extra words might be risky to include in the alt tag.

 • Mind your spelling.
-Because you only have a few characters to describe the image through its alt text deion field, it’s better to run a spell-checker on your draft alt text.
+Because you only have a few characters to describe the image through its alt text description field, it’s better to run a spell-checker on your draft alt text.
 A misspelled word, especially if it's part of your keyword, can result in poor user experience and might confuse the crawlers indexing your web page or site.
 Proofread your alt text the way you proofread other long form content that are published on your website.

 • Not every image should have an alt text.
 You read that right!
 For the sake of SEO and User Experience, most images on your website must have an alt text, except for photos that are purely decorative like buttons, icons, background images, etc.